 How long should an open house last?

-Typically, 1–3 hours is enough to attract serious buyers without stretching out the event unnecessarily.
+Typically, 1 to 3 hours is enough to attract serious buyers without stretching out the event unnecessarily.

 Should I bake cookies before an open house?